|

 There is no “to have” verb in Nepalese.
 In order to express this concept, the Nepalese use two models, considering if the concept represent an object which can be physically moved « kalam, phul, jholaa...etc » or not « kam, ghar, srimati...etc ».
 For the concrete things which can be moved, the Nepalese people use the postposition « sângâ - with ».
 They will say, « mâ-sângâ kalam chhâ – with me pencil is » For the things that cannot be moved, the possessive adjective or particle « ko » will serve to mark the possession.

-In order to better understand the difference, listen to the following recorded examples:
+In order to better understand the difference, study these examples:

 Abstract concepts

-a) mero kaam chhâ I have a pen (literary: my pen is)
+a) mero kaam chhâ I have a work (literary: my work is)

 Physical concepts